juanluisbaptiste/docker-otrs/README.md

 ### How to run it

 By default, when the container is run it will load a default vanilla OTRS installation (`OTRS_INSTALL=no`) that is ready to be configured as you need.
-However, you can load a backup or run the installer by defining one of these env variables:
+However, you can load a backup or run the installer by defining one of these environment variables:

 * `OTRS_INSTALL=restore` Will restore the backup specified by `OTRS_BACKUP_DATE`
 environment variable.